Sanjaydr/MyPortfolio/FinalProjectPart2.md

 <b><i>  <H3>   <a href ="https://www.cmu.edu/counseling/resources/index.html"> Click here to go to the Resurce Page </a> </H3></i> </b>

   <h2 class="w3-jumbo"><span class="w3-hide-small">Research Protocol</span></h2><br>
 <h2>1.
-The target audience you hope to reach with your story</h2><br>
-Since my storyboard talks about student mental health status, the target audience that I would like to reach with my story board or college level students who are combating with this issue Day in Day out.
-Even though it’s a very common thing to have weak mental health, there is not much that the students are doing about it the storyboard would serve as an instrument to bring about that small change, which would help students to take some very small steps , but create massive impact on the mental health status.<br><br>
+TSince my storyboard talks about student mental health status, the target audience that I would like to reach with my storyboard or college level students who are combating this issue day in and day out.
+Even though it’s a very common thing to have weak mental health, there is not much that the students are doing about it the storyboard would serve as an instrument to bring about that small change, which would help students to take some very small steps, but create a massive impact on the mental health status.<br><br>

 <h2>2.
 The approach to identifying representative individuals to interview</h2><br>
-Since the story board is about college level students, anyone from Carnegie Mellon university would be a valid candidate.
-However, I would be recruiting individuals who have some background in data visualization since that would help me improve my visuals not only for the required audiences that is any student, but would also give me certain pointers that would help me improve my visualization in the best way possible.
+Since the storyboard is about college-level students, anyone from Carnegie Mellon university would be a valid candidate.
+However, I would be recruiting individuals who have some background in data visualization since that would help me improve my visuals not only for the required audience which is any student but would also give me certain pointers that would help me improve my visualization in the best way possible.
 My aim is to pick at least one student who has some background data visualization and the other two could be any students from Carnegie Mellon University this way I would get to interact with the broader set of audience and get different perspectives on the same storyline.<br><br>